apzxm/ida-pro-mcp/README.md

 ## Development

 Adding new features is a super easy and streamlined process.
 All you have to do is add a new `@jsonrpc` function to [`mcp-plugin.py`](https://github.com/mrexodia/ida-pro-mcp/blob/164df8cf4ae251cc9cc0f464591fa6df8e0d9df4/src/ida_pro_mcp/mcp-plugin.py#L406-L419) and your function will be available in the MCP server without any additional boilerplate!
-Below is a video where I add the `get_metadata` function in less than 2 minutes (including testing):
+Below is a video where I add the `meta` function in less than 2 minutes (including testing):

 https://github.com/user-attachments/assets/951de823-88ea-4235-adcb-9257e316ae64